CraftAcademyLabs/ca_course/week7/cooper_client_react/04_adding_a_user_class.md

 You can add more attributes to the User factory if you like, we added just the minimal required attributes at the moment.

 The Devise token auth generator does not create a unit spec for the models it generates.
-Let's add the user spec and test the User factory we just created.
+Let's generate the unit spec with `rspec`.
+Run this in your terminal:
+`rails g rspec:model User`

+First thing we want to test is that the factory we created earlier is valid.
 ```
 # spec/models/user_spec.rb
 require 'rails_helper'